DmytroOliinyk1/RailwayStation/README.md

 # Railway Station
-It's Web MVC CRUD aplication with servlet and JSP.
-You could create account, seach and order tickets on train, view order history and current tickets
+It's web MVC CRUD application with servlet and JSP.
+You could create account, manage account, search and order tickets on train, view orders, history and current tickets.